 Cameron lives in the neighborhood too and he is surprised the restaurant has not reopened by now.

 "A lot of people said the same thing but I don't know what the prognoses is not if they're down for a while or maybe you know more than I do," Cameron said.

-ABC Action News learned county officials tested the canal water for E. coli and fecal coliform and the level of E. coli was within 'normal range' and met water quality criteria.
+ABC Action News learned county officials tested the canal water for E. coli and fecal coliform and we are working to track down those results.